himavarshini/learning/iot/mqtt_31.md

 2. in mqtt the end point publish data to the server (alos called broker) and the other clients register to the broker by subscribe model. when the message comes from the end-point client, the message is then copied to each client nodes that subscribed.
 3. near-realtime delivery of the messages

+### broker
+1 broker is the in-between guy between the clients and end-points.
+2. broker allows concurrent connections happen. filters the message and delivers to all subscribe clients.
+3. broker maintains all the client connections and missed messages - also manages authentication and authorization of clients
+4. MQTT is based on top of tcp/ip stack and both client and server needs to have the tcp/ip stack

+### message sequencing

+1. client sends a CONNECT request <-> broker sends a CONNACK response to client. as long as the

 ### message filtering:

 #### 1. subject based filtering: